This essay introduces a dossier of translations on “The Crisis of Marxism.”

 Il Manifesto, Power and Opposition, 227. ↩

 Dialectiques, 1:23 (Spring 1978).
 For an interesting account of Discutere lo stato from a German vantage point, see Elmar Altvater and Otto Kallscheuer, “Socialist Politics and the Crisis of Marxism,” Socialist Register (1979).
-I draw on the brilliant interpretation of this text and its relation to Rossanda’s work in Étienne Balibar’s 2010 talk “The Genre of the Party,” trans.
+I draw on the brilliant interpretation of this text and its relation to Rossanda’s work in Étienne Balibar’s 2010 talk “The side effect of metformin,” trans.
 Patrick King and Asad Haider, Viewpoint Magazine (2017); see also Étienne Balibar, “Althusser and ‘Communism,’” Crisis and Critique 2:2 (November 2015). ↩

 Louis Althusser, “Marxism as a Finite Theory,” collected in this dossier. ↩